 I’ve rented Trek road bikes, gravel bikes, pedal-assist bikes, and race bikes and my dream has always been to own a Trek Bike.

-In this post, I’ll share my experience owning a Trek Gravel bike but most importantly explain why you should or should not buy a Trek Bike.
+In this post, I’ll share my real owner review of my Trek Gravel bike but most importantly explain why you should or should not buy a Trek Bike.

 In the early days of Trek Bikes, first starting out with steel and hand-brazed bike frames, they have continued to improve their bike builds and tech, while making their brand a household name.